adamfowleruk/mljs/planning.md

  - DONE Tests: Refactor to use alternate testing framework
  - DONE Core: Return and add binary documents
  - DONE Core: Return and add plain text documents
- - EA 1 support
+ - DONE EA 1 support
-  - TEST Add/delete/modify/replace named graphs
+  - DONE TEST Add/delete/modify/replace named graphs
-  - IN PROGRESS Interactive SPARQL query builder and result handler (including paging, linking to document search, restrict by collection, other document search criteria)
+  - DONE IN PROGRESS Interactive SPARQL query builder and result handler (including paging, linking to document search, restrict by collection, other document search criteria)
+ - DONE Get collections starting with a URI (values query helper method)
+ - DONE Rename all to MLJS form mldb

+Floating as and when
  - IN PROGRESS REST extensions
   - DONE DLS declare document as a record
   - DLS list all documents in a record collection